Carfentanil: Pharmacokinetics

-Carfentanil is an analogue of fentanyl and is also known as (4methoxycarbonyl)fentanyl.
-Related analogues of fentanyl include 4phenylfentanyl, lofentanil (3methylcarfentanyl), N-methylnorcarfentanil, R-30490 (4methoxymethylfentanyl), sufentanil, and thiafentanil.

 History

 The first reported case of carfentanil overdose in a person was in 1986 when a veterinarian accidentally splashed 1.5 mg carfentanil citrate into his eyes and mouth.
 Sedation occurred within 2 minutes and naltrexone was administered.
 The veterinarian was hospitalised but made a full recovery within a day.

 Increase in illicit use

 Over three hundred cases of overdose related to fentanyl and Carfentanil analogues were reported between August and November 2016 in several of the United States, including Ohio, West Virginia, Indiana, Kentucky and Florida.
 In 2017, a Milwaukee, Wisconsin man died from a Carfentanil overdose, likely taken unknowingly with another illegal drug such as heroin or cocaine.
 Carfentanil is most often taken with heroin or by users who believe they are taking heroin.
-Carfentanil is added to or sold as heroin because it is less expensive, easier to obtain, and easier to manufacture than heroin.

 Seizures by authorities

 Authorities in Latvia and Lithuania reported seizing Carfentanil as an illicit drug in the early 2000s.

 Around 2016, the United States and Canada reported a dramatic increase in shipment of carfentanil and other strong opioid drugs to customers in North America from Chinese chemical supply firms.
 In June 2016, the Royal Canadian Mounted Police seized one kilogram of carfentanil shipped from China in a box labeled "printer accessories".
 According to the Canada Border Services Agency, the shipment contained 50 million potentially lethal doses of the drug, in containers labeled as toner cartridges for HP LaserJet printers.

 Carfentanil was not a controlled substance in China until 1 March 2017, and until then was manufactured legally and sold openly over the Internet, being actively marketed by several Chinese chemical companies.